Bird Watching in AND around Disney World: The Ultimate Guide

 **Bonus Link** – Orange Audubon Society

 When traveling, I find it can be helpful to check out the local Audubon chapter for information about the area.
-This chapter seems to be very active and looks to be a good resource.
+This chapter seems to be very active and looks to be a useful resource.
 If you have time, it may be worth joining one of their field trips while in town!

 “The Disney 50”